ONLYOFFICE/onlyoffice-docspace-wordpress/README.md

 ### Password recovery

-If a user forgets their password or seamless authorization fails, they can click the *Reset Password* button during the login process.
+If a user forgets their password or seamless login fails, they can click the *Reset Password* button during the login process.
 This will open a password reset window.
 If the entered email is registered in DocSpace, password reset instructions will be sent to that email address.

 ### DocSpace in the left panel